Scientists around the world are paying close attention to an unusual increase in the number of cases of monkeypox.

 An infected individual who is pregnant can spread the virus to a fetus via the placenta, or during or after birth through skin-to-skin contact.

-Roughly 90 percent of monkeypox cases resolve after the infection period.
-However, some infected individuals can become severely ill or die from the virus.
+Approximately 90 percent of all mpox cases resolve after the infection period.
+In rare circumstances, some infected individuals can become severely ill or die from the virus.

-If needed, there is several approved antiviral medications available via prescription, as well as a vaccine preventing infection of smallpox and monkeypox that was approved by the FDA in September 2019.
+If needed, there is several approved antiviral medications available via prescription, as well as a vaccine preventing infection of smallpox and mpox that was approved by the FDA in September 2019.
+Adults receiving the vaccine will need to get two doses four weeks apart.
+Similar to the COVID-19 vaccine, a person is not fully protected against the virus until two weeks after receiving their second dose.

-If you have a rash that looks like monkeypox – even if you did not have contact with someone with monkeypox – consult with your primary care provider about what to do next.
+If you have a rash that looks like mpox – even if you did not have contact with someone with mpox – consult with your primary care provider about what to do next.